-The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given).

-- Certificate of registration for the retirement village scheme - Certificate of title or current title search for the retirement village land - ⊠ Village site plan - Plans showing the location, floor plan or dimensions of accommodation units in the village - Plans of any units or facilities under construction - Development or planning approvals for any further development of the village - An approved redevelopment plan for the village under the Retirement Villages Act - □ An approved transition plan for the village - □ An approved closure plan for the village - The annual financial statements and report presented to the previous annual meeting of the retirement village - Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village - Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village - Examples of contracts that residents may have to enter into - □ Village dispute resolution process - ☑ Village by-laws - ☑ Village insurance policies and certificates of currency - A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)
+stay, arrange with manager) such consent permit any person to occupy the Unit whilst the Resident is absent Village by-laws and villa ige rules 17.4 Does the village have village by-laws? ⊠ Yes □ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ☐ Yes ⊠ No Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999? to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
+You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ⊠ No, village is not accredited • accreditation schemes are industry-based schemes.
+The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 19 Waiting list Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? ⊠ Yes □ No ⊠ No fee Access to documents and a prospective reside al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to f these documents free of charge.
+The operator must comply with quest by the date stated by the prospective resident or resident (which must be at least : seven days after the request is given). $\boxtimes$ Certificate of registration for the retirement village scheme $\boxtimes$ Certificate of title or current title search for the retirement village land $\boxtimes$ Village site plan $\boxtimes$ Plans showing the location, floor plan or dimensions of accommodation units in the village $\boxtimes$ Plans of any units or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village under the Retirement Villages Act An approved transition plan for the village An approved closure plan for the village $\boxtimes$ The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village $\boxtimes$ Examples of contracts that residents may have to enter into Village dispute resolution process $\boxtimes$ Village by-laws $\boxtimes$ Village insurance policies and certificates of currency A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)